 Reports of sexual violence and sexual harassment are likely to be complex and require difficult professional decisions to be made, often quickly and under pressure.
-Pre-planning, effective training and effective policies will provide schools and colleges with the foundation for a calm, considered and appropriate response to any reports.
+Pre-planning, effective training

 This part of the guidance does not attempt to provide (nor would it be possible to provide) detailed guidance on what to do in any or every particular case.
 The guidance provides effective safeguarding practice and principles for schools and colleges to consider in their decision-making process.
 Ultimately, any decisions are for the school or college to make on a case-by-case basis, with the designated safeguarding lead (or a deputy) taking a leading role and using their professional judgement, supported by other agencies, such as children's social care and the police as required.